 It Takes a Village -2-

-Yes, there is a Part one and I encourage you to read it first here.
+Yes, there is a Part One, and I encourage you to read it first here.

 In our very independent culture, we need to regain the beautiful idea that it takes a village.